 Adapted from the Open Educational Resources (OER): Tools for Affordable Learning, Washington State University LibGuide.

 "The terms 'Open Content' and 'Open Educational Resources' describe any copyrightable work (traditionally excluding software, which is described by other terms like 'Open Source') that is either in the public domain or licensed in a manner that provides users with free and perpetual permission to engage in the following 5R activities":

 Characteristics of a good OER

 Adpated from: The Open University.
 OpenLearn.
 Creating open educational resources.
 What makes a good OER?

-This index to mainly open access legal resources was first set up in 1994 to complement the Law Library's collection.
-To "mirror" the collection, the coverage of resources in this index includes mainly websites from the common law jurisdictions, ASEAN as well as international law websites.
+An index to mainly open access legal resources was first set up in 1994 to complement the Law Library's physical collection and was housed on the library's homepage.
+To "mirror" the collection, the coverage of resources in the index included mainly websites from the common law jurisdictions and ASEAN as well as international law websites.

 ASEAN Law Resources

 ASEAN | Brunei | Cambodia | Indonesia | Lao PDR | Malaysia | Myanmar | Philippines | Singapore | Thailand | Vietnam